 Baby bath tub – You can always bathe your baby in a sink, but we did get a baby bath tub.
 It was easy to move around, so I could bathe him in whichever room was most convenient.

 Bath toys – Gavin is now at an age where we use bath toys during bath time.
 We’ve been given some, and I purchased a couple of others.
 Lately, his favorites are these.

 Crib mattress – A good mattress is needed for the crib.
-We registered for this one.
+We use this one.

 Waterproof mattress cover – A good mattress cover is a must too.
 I got this one.

-Crib sheets – I recommend having three crib sheets.
+Crib sheets – I recommend having three or four crib sheets.
 I say this because I’ve had to use three sheets on the same day – remove the one on it, put a fresh one on in the morning and had Gavin promptly spit up all over it, and put another one on after that.
 My Mama made two sheets for Gavin in the color green that I wanted to use in his room.
-We also registered for some sheets, and got this blue one and these white ones.
+We also have a couple of extra sheets we received as gifts.

 Rocker or Glider – It’s nice to have somewhere to sit and rock your sweet baby.
-We registered for this glider and ottoman.
+We use a glider and ottoman.
 At first, we had it in our room because that was most convenient, but now it’s in Gavin’s room.

 Dresser – Your going to need somewhere to keep all the diapers, baby clothes, and other baby items.
-We registered for this dresser to match the crib.
+We use this dresser to match the crib.